 One way to encourage students to think about the role people play in society and the roles that children play as contributors to the community is to have them consider family chores.
-In the 1870s all members of the family were expected to contribute by either earning money, doing chores, or watching younger children so that others could do either activity.
-In many cases the family's future depended on it.
+In the 1870s all members were expected to contribute to the family by earning money, doing chores, or watching younger children; in many cases the family's future depended on it.